Travel Notes > Thailand > Ko Phayam Travel Guide

 Ao Yai faces west so it is the ideal sunset beach.

-I still haven’t been to the hippy haven of Pai in Northern Thailand, but I have heard Ko Phayam being described as “like Pai, with a beach”.
-With no cars on the island there hasn’t been rampant development as seen other Thai islands, which has made it an ideal hippy enclave.
+I have heard Ko Phayam being described as “like Pai, with a beach”.
+Pai is the hippy haven near Chiang Mai where there is no beach.
+With no cars on the island, there hasn’t been rampant development as seen in other Thai islands, which has made it an ideal hippy enclave.

-I met a few people who spend months at a time here, and have been repeat visitors.
+I met a few people who spend months at a time here, and have been repeat visitors over the years.
 Near the bungalow I was staying at was this cafe called Baan Namcha.